sul-dlss-deprecated/geohydra/README.md

     # yum install postgresql92-devel
     % gem install pg -- --with-pg_config=/usr/pgsql-9.2/bin/pg_config

-You need to customize your configuration parameters like so:
+You need to customize your configuration parameters like so (see the `config/environments/example.rb` first):

     % $EDITOR config/environments/development.rb